Date of Degree

 Copyright 2010 Kelley Elizabeth Foreman

 Foreman, Kelley Elizabeth.
-"The signal between the initiation of recombination and the first division of meiosis in Saccharomyces cervisiae." dissertation, University of Iowa, 2010.
+"The signal between the initiation of recombination and the first division of meiosis in Saccharomyces cervisiae."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.